LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

    find_in_string('the fox', -ignoreCase=true, -find='x')
    find_in_string('the fox', -find='x')

-Within the method's body, three pre-defined local variables will be created for these parameters including ``input``, ``find``, and ``-ignoreCase``.
+Within the method's body, three predefined local variables will be created for these parameters including ``input``, ``find``, and ``-ignoreCase``.

 Note that calling the method as ``find_in_string('the fox')`` will generate a